Jerry-Shaw/Nervsys/README.md

 ## Keywords

+### error_reporting

+This setting in NervSys does not matter too much any more.
+All errors and exceptions will be handled well into logs and/or showing up.
+The only thing will be affected by "error_reporting" is the format of JSON result.
+When "error_reporting" is set NOT equal to 0, "JSON_PRETTY_PRINT" option will be added to output.

 ### TrustZone

 Every class which is exposed to API should always contain a static array variable named $tz.
 The content in $tz controls the exact method calling actions in the owner class.